jcampos07/lotto24-automation/README.md

 ### Framework Design for RestApi:
 This framework has been created in Python, behave, request library and Allure report.
 I created this framework using those technologies because python has better performance and it is faster than Java.
-In addition, I use behave (similar to cucumber) because when we test RestApi it is difficult for non technical people to understand what we are testing, using behave which is based on gherkin language, it helps us to show them what its being tested.
+In addition, It is based on BDD methodology which helps non technical people to understand what we are testing, using behave which is based on gherkin language.

 The structure is simple, lets explain it:

 - **config** (request.py class that encapsulates the functions like put, get, delete, post.
 These functions are going to be used for the classes under steps folder)